About the Profession

 Here are a few more examples:

-- Forbes, Best Master’s Degrees for Jobs: Physician Assistant Studies rated as Number 1 for best master’s degree based on mid-career median pay, projected employment increase, and job growth.
+- Forbes, Best Master’s Degrees for Jobs: Physician Assistant Studies rated within the top 10 for best master’s degree based on mid-career median pay, projected employment increase, and job growth.

 - Glassdoor (2017), 25 Highest Paying Jobs in America: Physician Assistant ranked in the top 10 highest paying jobs in the nation (and, with more position openings than any other professions on the list)